filetrust/Catch2QuickStart/README.md

 ### The Unit Test Project

- A standard unit test project, a standard executable, is created as follows:
+ A standard unit test project, a standard console executable, is created and then:

 - The download catch2 header file, *catch.hpp*, is added to the project
 - A *main.test.cpp* is created to include the *catch.hpp* **once** only.